Greece's biggest firm leaves, jobless rate soars

 German Chancellor Angela Merkel, who was greeted with angry protests on Tuesday on her first visit to Greece since the debt crisis erupted, opposes any further restructuring, at least until after Germans vote next September.

-Her visit came as the Greek government is locked in talks with its "troika" of international lenders on more austerity measures to secure a next tranche of loans worth 31.5 billion euros.
+Her visit came with the Greek government locked in talks with its "troika" of international lenders on more austerity measures to secure a next tranche of loans worth just over 31 billion euros.
 Without further aid, Athens says it will run out of money by the end of next month.

+The sides are trying to strike a deal by October 18, when EU leaders are due to meet.

+"We are close to a deal," a finance ministry official, speaking on condition of anonymity, said after a meeting between troika officials and Finance Minister Yannis Stournaras.

 Data released by the finance ministry showed Greece had narrowed its central government budget deficit by 37 percent in the first nine months of the year.